7USSAM30/data-Saudi-chatbot-personal/DEPLOYMENT.md

 4. Configure the service:
    - **Root Directory**: `back_end` (IMPORTANT: Set this to back_end)
    - **Build Command**: Leave empty (Railway will auto-detect)
-   - **Start Command**: Leave empty (uses railway.json config)
+   - **Start Command**: `uvicorn main:app --host 0.0.0.0 --port $PORT`
-   - Railway will auto-detect Python and use the railway.json config
+   - Railway will auto-detect Python and use the manual start command

 ### Environment Variables (Add in Railway Dashboard)
 ```